tramakrishna3012/Credit_EDA/README.md

-# Credit_EDA

-Sure, here is a sample README file for a Credit EDA data science project:

-Credit EDA Case Study
+# Credit EDA Case Study
 This repository contains the code and data for a case study on Exploratory Data Analysis (EDA) of credit risk data.
 The data set used in this case study is from the UCI Machine Learning Repository.

 Dataset